fourTheorem/lambda-datasci-perf/README.md

 3. Using Lambda Layers for these dependencies.
 Layers still count towards the restrictive 250MB limit, but layer providers can handle the stripping and minimisation of packages so you don't have to.

 Common concerns about these approaches include assumptions about the relative cold start overhead of each one.
 The CDK project in this repository is designed to compare this for each approach using a realistic workload.

+First, what other factors might we consider before evaluating images vs. ZIP on performance alone?

 ## Pros and Cons of various packaging approach